BunnyEncoder20/GitHub_Git/Git tutorials/01_Getting_Started.md

 6. `git log`: shows details about the commits made, their authors , date and time , msg given during the commit

+7. `git log --oneline`: shows all the commits made in a single line.
+This is a better way to look at all the commits and gives you all the details you'd ever need.

 > **NOTE:**
 >- In order to make some files not be staged or committed every time, we can make a txt file named **.gitignore** (yes the . needs to be there, it is not the file extension thing) and write all the files names which we wish to be excluded in it.
->- You can also go online to .gitignore file generators
+>- You can also go online to .gitignore file generators like [this website](https://mrkandreev.name/snippets/gitignore-generator/)

 ---